News & Trending Money News

 If you fall for a scam, the sad reality is that there’s no guarantee you can get your money back.

-• Gift card: Contact the gift card issuer immediately and explain what happened.
+• Gift card, wire transfer, or cryptocurrency scams: Contact the company immediately and explain what happened.
 Ask if they can refund the money.

-• Money order: Contact the company that issued the money order and see if they can stop it.
+• Money order scams: Contact the company that issued the money order and see if they can stop it.
 You can also contact the delivery service to see if they can halt delivery.

 Bottom line